arnaldomf/ansible-kubernetes/README.md

-# ansible-kubernetes
+# kubernetes-bootstrap-kit
-This is a repository I will use to put my Kubernetes playbooks.
+This is a repository I will use to put playbooks, scripts and other things needed to bootstrap a Kubernetes cluster.
 Our Kubernetes will run on Amazon EC2, so we are going to use the Ansible's AWS Collection

 ## content